enze-l/LightServer/README.md

 subscribers simultaneously.
 There is on existing implementation of a client that utilizes the information from this server to dimm the screen of a PC: https://github.com/enze-l/LightDesktop

+***warning:*** The sensor currently saves the connection data for your network in plain text!
+Do not use this project if you do not understand why this is a security vulnerability!

 # Api

 This Server mainly offers GET endpoints.
 The exception to this rule is that clients can register themselves for